prlabfum/Matlab-Toolbox/Clustering/README.md

 ===========

-This part include a implementation of clustering papers.
+This part includes an implementations of clustering papers.